+This is a narcotic type pain medication.
 This medication is sometimes given in combination with an anti-inflammatory.
-It may cause sedation.
+Side effects may be sedation or stimulation.
+Please call if your pet experiences a noticeable change in behavior.

 Duragesic (fentanyl) patch

 Fentanyl is a potent narcotic medication that is released slowly from the patch and absorbed through the skin.
 This is the same process that is used in nicotine or estrogen patches.
 This is an ideal form of pain medication because once the patch reaches its full effect, pain control is continuous.
 The patch must be applied 24 hours prior to surgery.
 If you choose this type of pain medication you will need to make an appointment for your pet one day prior to your pet's surgery date for application.
 This is the type of pain medication we encourage for cats being declawed.
 Side effects of fentanyl include sedation, stimulation, intestinal upset, and skin irritation.
 Infrequently hair regrowth is abnormal at the site of the patch.
 The patch must not be eaten by the pet or by children as this may result in a fatal narcotic overdose.
 Patches are removed at home 4 days after surgery and can be discarded.